 |

-doing it quickly takes more power.
+though doing it quickly takes more power.

 For example, it takes more power

-the same amount of gravitational potential.
+gain you the same amount of gravitational energy.

-Power (symbol P) is thus defined as
+Power (symbol P) measures

 transfer :